WERRIBEE GORGE CIRCUIT WALK WITH IRONBARK GORGE ADDITION:

 Looking for a challenging bushwalk close to Melbourne?
 This is it.
-At just an hours drive north west of Melbourne, the Werribee Gorge Circuit walk (Adventure Edition) has it all; on-trail, off-trail, lookouts, descents, climbs, more descents, more climbs, river crossings, cable climbs, wildlife spotting & rock hopping.
+At just an hours drive north west of Melbourne, the Werribee Gorge Circuit walk (with Ironbark Gorge addition) has it all; on-trail, off-trail, lookouts, descents, climbs, more descents, more climbs, river crossings, cable climbs, wildlife spotting & rock hopping.
 This tough walk gives you an awesome sense of adventure, that’s why it’s without a doubt our favourite hike within an hours drive of Melbourne.

 - Start/Finish: Ironbark Gorge Car Park